This Caesar Arugula Salad variation of Caesar salad has always been a big hit whenever I serve it. This is a definite “must try recipe.”

 Please check out my Grilled Balsamic Chicken and Peaches dinner menu which includes this wonderful Caesar Arugula Salad.

-1/2 cup toasted walnuts or pecan halves (about 2 ounces)*
+- 1/2 cup walnuts or pecan halves (about 2 ounces), toasted*

 - 4 cups romaine lettuce (approximately 1/2 head), cut into bite-size pieces

 - 4 cups arugula leaves (approximately 2 bunches), cut into bite-size pieces

 In a small bowl, combine garlic, anchovies and their oil, lemon juice, mustard, salt, and pepper.
 Using a fork, whisk in the olive oil until smooth; set aside.